-Currently, 254 DSNY light-duty "flex fuel" vehicles run on E85, which is a mixture of 85% corn-based ethanol and 15% gasoline.
+Currently, 296 DSNY light-duty "flex fuel" vehicles run on E85, which is a mixture of 85% corn-based ethanol and 15% gasoline.
 These consist of Ford Taurus sedans and Ford Explorer sport utility vehicles.
-They are able to run on either E85 ethanol or gasoline, unlike "bi-fuel" vehicles which operate on either natural gas or gasoline.
 There are five E85 fueling facilities citywide.
 DSNY was the first city agency to use E85 ethanol fuel in its fleet.
 While the operation of these vehicles has generally been satisfactory, they do not achieve significant emissions savings over gasoline vehicles, although NOx emissions are somewhat lower.
 Fuel mileage is less than with gasoline.
 In cold weather, these vehicles have used a blend of 70% ethanol and 30% gasoline, to improve operation.
 Some studies suggest that production of ethanol consumes more energy than it produces, while others indicate a positive energy balance of about 35%.
 Therefore, greenhouse gas reductions with the use of corn-based E85 as compared to gasoline do not appear to be compelling on a life-cycle basis.
-Consistent with the
+Consistent with the prohibition on purchasing new bi-fuel vehicles in LL38/2005, DSNY does not plan to expand its fleet of E85 vehicles, but will operate them until they complete their useful life.

-10 Ayala, et al., CNG and Diesel Transit Bus Emissions in Review (August 2003); Ayala, et al., Diesel and CNG Heavy-Duty Transit Bus Emissions over Multiple Driving Schedules: Regulated Pollutants and Project Overview (Society of Automotive Engineers, 2002).
+12 See Ayala, et al., CNG and Diesel Transit Bus Emissions in Review (August 2003); Ayala, et al., Diesel and CNG Heavy-Duty Transit Bus Emissions over Multiple Driving Schedules: Regulated Pollutants and Project Overview (Society of Automotive Engineers, 2002).

-Peter Hildebrandt, "NGVs & Onboard Equipment," MSW Management, March/April 2011, NGV Fleet Manager Supplement, at 14 (citing figures from Clean Vehicle Education Foundation).
+13 Peter Hildebrandt, "NGVs & Onboard Equipment," MSW Management, March/April 2011, NGV Fleet Manager Supplement, at 14 (citing figures from Clean Vehicle Education Foundation).

-12 INFORM, Inc., Greening Garbage Trucks: New Technologies for Cleaner Air (2003).
+14 INFORM, Inc., Greening Garbage Trucks: New Technologies for Cleaner Air (2003).

-13 DSNY Commercial Waste Management Study, Vol. VI, at ES-5, 23 (March 2004); Ayala, et al., Diesel and CNG Heavy-Duty Transit Bus Emissions over Multiple Driving Schedules (indicating CNG buses emit more carbon monoxide than retrofitted diesel buses).
+15 DSNY Commercial Waste Management Study, Vol. VI, at ES-5, 23 (March 2004); Ayala, et al., Diesel and CNG Heavy-Duty Transit Bus Emissions over Multiple Driving Schedules (indicating CNG buses emit more carbon monoxide than retrofitted diesel buses).